Lo Vas a Olvidar: Recording and composition

 During an interview with Zane Lowe, Eilish stated that the making of this song "is the longest lead-up in the world".
 The first joint recording session for the song was in Los Angeles in January 2019, where most of the song was written and recorded.
 During the recording session "Rosalía had opened a channel in Eilish that she hadn't tried before" reaching a new range of high notes.
 Also during the session, they discussed whether the song should be in the Spanish or in the English language, in which Eilish insisted to sing in Spanish.
 Eilish later felt like her singing voice in Spanish "makes you sound better".
 As Eilish isn't fluent in that language, Rosalía had to coach the American singer and translate the lyrics to her.
 After that, a second collaborative session in the United States was held in July.
 Producer Finneas O'Connell told the press that the song went through a lot of stages, something quite rare since he and his sister usually keep the first impression as the final sound.
 Rosalía's part and the arrangements for the song were reportedly finished by April 2020.
 Although the track was scheduled to be released during summertime in 2020, the production was revamped during that time and the final verses were added by Eilish with a little help from other O'Connell family members.

 "Lo Vas a Olvidar" is a hymn-based ballad incorporating "inventive art pop".
-Steffanee Wong of Nylon stated that the song is sang entirely a capella, and mentioned it had "sparse nature sounds and atmospheric synths forming a misty backdrop, as Eilish and Rosalía do vocal gymnastics around each other, sometimes in English but mostly in Spanish."
+Steffanee Wong of Nylon stated that the song is sung entirely a capella, and mentioned it had "sparse nature sounds and atmospheric synths forming a misty backdrop, as Eilish and Rosalía do vocal gymnastics around each other, sometimes in English but mostly in Spanish."
 Patrick Hosken of MTV said it features a "dreamlike plane where slight shifts in mood and atmosphere are guided by powerful vocal moments from each."

 Critical reception

 "Lo Vas a Olvidar" received generally positive reviews from critics.
 Chris Deville of Stereogum described the track as "ominous" and "minimal".
 Marcus Jones of Entertainment Weekly viewed the song as "haunting".
 Seventeen's Carolyn Twersky praised the song as "beautiful".
-Writing for Pitchfork, Eric Torres commented that "Eilish and Rosalía’s rich harmonies create a supernal vibe entirely their own, amounting to a decent if inessential addition to their catalogs".
+Writing for Pitchfork, Eric Torres commented that "Eilish and Rosalía's rich harmonies create a supernal vibe entirely their own, amounting to a decent if inessential addition to their catalogs".